denten-books/plain-text/40-screen.md

 not split from but subsume the totality.

-In Bergson's view of the universe, the brain and the central nervous system act as a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "memory-shot[s]" of our perception [@bergson_matter_1912, 19, 280].
+In Bergson's view of the universe, the brain and the central nervous system acted as a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "memory-shot[s]" of our perception [@bergson_matter_1912, 19, 280].
 The mind receives "images" of the world that it compares with existing "stored" images to produce a new